the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/review-workflow.md

 <a name="forks_and_branches"></a>
 ### Forks and branches

 For a formal review process to work effectively, it's imperative that the project is using good [version control](/version_control/version_control).
 The review step occurs between the points where the coder believes their contribution is complete and where that contribution is merged into the trunk code for the project, and so it is intimately associated with a single pull request.
 Creation of the review and discussion between the reviewer and the coder occurs once the pull request is made and before it is merged into the master.
-In the github system, the review is begun directly from and often accessed through the pull request page.
+In the GitHub system, the review is begun directly from and often accessed through the pull request page.

 Within the Github environment, projects can be configured to *require* a review before a given pull request can be merged.
 Even if this option hasn't been selected, it's still possible (and indeed best practice) to manually request a review on a pending PR.